2.1 Honours in either Physics or Mathematics.

 Months of entry

-This is a one year advanced taught course.
-The aim of this course is to bring students in 12 months to the frontier of elementary particle theory.
-This course is intended for students who have already obtained a good first degree in either physics or mathematics, including in the latter case courses in quantum mechanics and relativity.
+This is a one year, advanced taught course.
+This course is intended for students who have already obtained a good first degree in either physics or mathematics, including in the latter case, courses in quantum mechanics and relativity.

-The course consists of three modules: the first two are the Michaelmas and Epiphany graduate lecture courses, which are assessed by examinations in January and March.
+The course consists of three modules: the first two are the Michaelmas and Epiphany (the first two terms of the academic year) graduate lecture courses, which are assessed by examinations in January and March.
 The third module is a dissertation on a topic of current research, prepared under the guidance of a supervisor with expertise in the area.
 We offer a wide variety of possible dissertation topics.
 The dissertation must be submitted by September 15th, the end of the twelve month course period.

 - Introductory Field Theory